JawadAkrami/JawadAkrami/README.md

 Data Analyst | Product Analyst | Research Analyst

-Currently pursuing an MSc in Data Management, with an interdisciplinary background in Social Sciences (B.A.) and Sustainable Development Management (M.A.).
+Currently pursuing an MSc in Data Management, with an interdisciplinary background in Social Sciences and Sustainable Development Management.

 ### Technical Skills